North Yuba AVA

 North Yuba is an American Viticultural Area (AVA) located in Yuba County, California about 70 mi north of Sacramento.
-It was established on August 30, 1985 by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), Treasury after reviewing the submitted petition by Karl Werner and James R. Bryant, officers of Renaissance Vineyard and Winery, Inc. in Oregon House for the establishment of a viticultural area to be named "North Yuba."
+It was established as the nation's 81^{st}, the state's 46^{th} and the county's initial appellation on July 30, 1985 by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), Treasury after reviewing the petition submitted by Karl Werner and James R. Bryant, officers of Renaissance Vineyard and Winery, Inc. in Oregon House proposing the viticultural area to be named "North Yuba."

 "North Yuba" is the name used locally to designate the area in north central Yuba County in which the towns of Dobbins and Oregon House are located.
-The appellation consists of the middle and upper foothills in Yuba County immediately west of the Sierra Nevadas and north of the Yuba River.
+The appellation consists of the middle and upper foothills in Yuba County immediately west of the Sierra Range and north of the Yuba River.
 The 2000 ft contour line of the Sierra Nevada Mountains forms the eastern and northern portions of the boundary of the viticultural area and the 1000 ft contour line north of the Yuba River canyon forms the southern portion of the boundary.

 The soil is primarily volcanic, with dense plutonic rock.
 In 1985, the appellation encompassed 35 sqmi with 365 acre of cultivation and one commercial winery operating in the "North Yuba."
 Renaissance Vineyard and Winery was the largest producer in the region, with 365 acre of terraced vineyards.
 Cabernet Sauvignon is the primary wine grape grown with Rhône varietals Syrah, Grenache, Semillon, Viognier and Roussanne also flourishing.